lnsp/kvstore/README.md

-# Godat
+# kv

-This repository contains the source of Godat, a flexible associative data store baed on string-sorted tables.
+This repository contains the source of kv, a flexible associative data store baed on string-sorted tables.
 The goal is to build an interstellar-scale key-value storage based on gossiping and a unique time system.

 ## What's working?